Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper, we have studied the question of how a conversational recommender system can solicit user's needs through natural language by using \emph{indirect} questions about how the product wanted will be used.
+In this paper, we have studied the question of how a conversational recommender system can solicit user's needs through natural language by using indirect questions about how the wanted product will be used.
 This contrasts with most prior work that considers how to directly ask about desired product attributes.
-Our method starts with a corpus of reviews, then identifies statements that characterize how products are used, and how this ties to product attributes.
-These statements are then transformed into preference elicitation questions.
-We show that our approach effectively selects such statements (with high precision), and transforms them into effective questions.
+We have developed, evaluated, and compared four models used on the task: two template-based and two neural models.
+In each case, the start is a corpus of reviews, and the goal is to generate preference elicitation questions, if possible.
+We show that all four models effectively extract relevant information from reviews (with high precision), and transform it into useful questions.
+For the sentence-based models, sentences containing usage-related statements are identified heuristically, while the review-based model works end-to-end.
+The generated questions from all models are of high quality, with the neural models achieving higher scores in the automated evaluation and also being preferred by human annotators.

-We emphasize that this work focuses on this first stage of recommendation, understanding the user's needs, and doing this in an engaging way.
-The most important future direction is determining how answers to these questions should best be applied to the recommendation task once the user's need is understood.
-Here, we believe that sentence embedding techniques are likely to be effective.
+\emph{\textbf{Utilization.}} We emphasize that this work focuses on this first stage of recommendation in a conversational setting, eliciting the user's needs in a natural and engaging way.
+The most important future direction is determining how answers to these questions should best be leveraged for the task of generating recommendations, once the user's need is understood.
+Here, we anticipate that sentence embedding techniques would likely to be effective.
 Second, as this work builds on top of large language models, language safety is a key consideration warranting further study before our approach could be used in practice.
-Nevertheless, during experimentation we did not observe concerning language nor hallucinations.
+Nevertheless, during experimentation, we did not observe concerning language nor hallucinations.
 We also note that the offline question generation process lends itself well to even manual control over the language model output.

+\emph{\textbf{Limitations.}} We focus on generating high-quality questions (precision) as opposed the having an extensive coverage of the possible item uses (recall).
+We do not address the aspect of question diversity explicitly.
+Instead, it is assumed that human-created reviews naturally cover the different ways a given item is used.
+Determining whether the coverage of usage-related questions is sufficient for a given category would be an interesting direction for further investigation.

+\emph{\textbf{Generalizability.}} Our approach may be employed in other domains where items are associated with a certain activity.
+For instance, in a movie recommendation scenario, a statement like ``This movie was perfect for watching with my kids,'' could provide valuable usage-related insights, as could similar statements in the domain of travel, food, or restaurants.
+Our approach may be less applicable in contexts where the items do not lend themselves to specific activities or usage scenarios, e.g., news recommendation.